maccu71/projects/README.md

 <br/><br/>

-**3) `init-containers-usage` - a helm package that illustrates the concept of init-containers in Kubernetes cluster.**
+**`init-containers-usage` - a helm package that illustrates the concept of init-containers in Kubernetes cluster**

 ![obraz](https://github.com/maccu71/projects/assets/51779238/d982af6a-e8ef-4a85-b30a-4619db6070a1)